 Acorns, as seeds, are symbols of growth and unlimited potential.
 Just as one seed can grow into a massive oak that can plant a whole forest, the acorn teaches us about our own potential and what/ how/ who we share with the world.
 Through this metaphor, Biophilia provides a reminder of this relationship and our interconnectedness with our larger community and world.

 An atmospheric palette of 900+ individual pieces wraps the fireplace of this private residence.
 Photos by Dona Laurita

 Walker Fine Art, Denver, CO

-The "Biophilia" medium debuted at Walker Fine Art's "Mark Makers" group exhibition, May 11 - July 7, 2018
+"Biophilia" debuted at Walker Fine Art's "Mark Makers" group exhibition, May 11 - July 7, 2018.
+Photos by Karl Uschold.

 Wally Workman Gallery, Austin, Texas

 "As Above, So Below," Two-person exhibition with Julia Lucey, December 2020.
 Photos by Bruce Malone